Guides Nutrition Guides Protein

 Summarizing the data, 20g of high-quality protein seems sufficient to maximally stimulate muscle protein synthesis after a single meal, so aim for a protein shake or protein bar that offers at least 20g.

-athlete drinking shake and eating protein bar
+Man athlete drink shake and eat protein bar

 Feeling Lost?
 Check out Some of Our Favorite Products for Yourself!